Just a Boys' Game

-Just a Boys' Game is a 1979 Play for Today written by Peter McDougall and directed by John Mackenzie.
+"Just a Boys' Game" is an episode of Play for Today written by Peter McDougall and directed by John Mackenzie.
+"Just a Boys' Game" aired on 8 November 1979.

 It features Frankie Miller, Gregor Fisher, Ken Hutchison, Hector Nicol, Jean Taylor Smith, Katherine Stark, Barry Malone, Michael Malone and band The Cuban Heels.

-The plot revolves around the life of Jake McQuillan who lives in the shadow of his dying grandfather, who used to be Greenock's hardest man.
+The plot revolves around the life of Jake McQuillan, who lives in the shadow of his dying grandfather, who used to be Greenock's hardest man.

-The play was filmed in and around Greenock, Drumchapel and Port Glasgow.
+The play was filmed in and around Greenock and Port Glasgow.

-Frankie Miller's song Rules of the Game is featured over the closing credits.
+Frankie Miller's song "Rules of the Game" is featured over the closing credits.